-Most first-time dSLR camera buyers ask around a lot, and do a lot of research before making their first (or second) camera purchase.
-They’re justified in their concern that they should not buy something that turns out to be a bad choice.
-I have good news for all such buyers.
-Beginners should buy the camera that they can afford immediately.
-They’re likely to get the most benefit from that decision.
-Here is why.
+Most first-time DSLR camera buyers ask around a lot and do a lot of research before making their first (or second) camera purchase.
+They’re justified in their concern.
+They should not end up buying something that is a bad choice.

 There Aren’t Any More Really ‘BAD’ dSLR Cameras